 The UK is an attractive location for overseas investors

 The UK economy offers many attractive benefits that other countries don’t.
 For an investor, the stability of our parliamentary democracy is attractive, the same goes for our legal system.
 If someone buys a property in the UK, it will remain theirs in the eyes of the law.
 In 2015, there was over £90bn of overseas investment into the UK.
 This means that there is plenty of activity in the market, which means it is an exciting time to recruit into this sector.

 The UK is perceived as a world leader in educating and upskilling industry professionals, unlike many other countries, the MRICS qualification is transferable abroad.
 Plenty of people are also keen to work here due to the extra Health & Safety legislation, as well as labour laws for employees.
 This makes it interesting as a recruiter into the UK construction & property sector, as you will be tapping into a global talent pool.

 – Cobalt Recruitment has been helping professionals with their career moves since 2001

 – Our teams recruit from 14 locations across the UK, Europe, Middle East, Asia & New Zealand

 – We have been named as one the Best Companies to Work for in 2016

 – According to the Estates Gazette Salary Survey 2015, using a “Commercial Property Recruitment Consultant” was the top method used by jobseekers when looking for a new role.

-So if you are keen to know your facilities manager from your valuation survey and how to carve out a successful career in property & construction recruitment, contact Nikki Rawson, Head of Internal Recruitment at Cobalt Recruitment.
+So if you are keen to know your facilities manager from your valuation survey and how to carve out a successful career in property & construction recruitment, contact Christopher Mackenzie, Managing Director at Cobalt Recruitment.
 You can also find out more about what it's like to work for Cobalt via our Facebook page, our video and within our brochure.